 There are different natural mitigation techniques for food waste valorisation that have gained increasing attention in recent years as sustainable alternatives to landfilling and incineration.
 These techniques aim to convert food waste into valuable products using environmentally friendly and biologically inspired processes.
-Composting, converts food waste into nutrient-rich compost through aerobic microbial decomposition, enhancing soil fertility (Palaniveloo et al. 2020).
-Insect-Based Bioconversion is using insects like black soldier fly, meal worm and other larvae to transform food waste into high-protein biomass and organic fertilizer (frass) (Siddiqui et al. 2024).
-Anaerobic Digestion breaks down food waste in oxygen-free conditions to produce biogas for energy and digestate for agricultural use (Morales-Polo et al. 2018).
-Fungal Solid-State Fermentation (SSF) employs fungi to ferment solid food waste into valuable enzymes, animal feed, and bioactive compounds (Tian et al. 2018).
-Microbial Fermentation and Enzymatic Hydrolysis uses microbes or enzymes to ferment food waste into bioethanol, organic acids, and single-cell proteins (Demichelis et al. 2017).
-Biochar Production (Pyrolysis), it thermochemically converts food waste into biochar, a stable carbon-rich product that improves soil quality and stores carbon (Dunnigan et al. 2018).
+Composting, converts food waste into nutrient-rich compost through aerobic microbial decomposition, enhancing soil fertility (Palaniveloo et al., 2020).
+Insect-Based Bioconversion is using insects like black soldier fly, meal worm and other larvae to transform food waste into high-protein biomass and organic fertilizer (frass) (Siddiqui et al., 2024).
+Anaerobic Digestion breaks down food waste in oxygen-free conditions to produce biogas for energy and digestate for agricultural use (Morales-Polo et al., 2018).
+Fungal Solid-State Fermentation (SSF) employs fungi to ferment solid food waste into valuable enzymes, animal feed, and bioactive compounds (Tian et al., 2018).
+Microbial Fermentation and Enzymatic Hydrolysis uses microbes or enzymes to ferment food waste into bioethanol, organic acids, and single-cell proteins (Demichelis et al., 2017).
+Biochar Production (Pyrolysis), it thermochemically converts food waste into biochar, a stable carbon-rich product that improves soil quality and stores carbon (Dunnigan et al., 2018).

 There are several studies on insect-based bioconversion using different insects.
-Black Soldier Fly Larvae (Hermetia illucens) converts a wide range of food waste into high-protein biomass and frass fertilizer (Mahmood et al. 2021).
-Housefly Larvae (Musca domestica) efficiently degrades food waste and slaughter house waste, producing maggot meal for poultry and fish feed (Hussein et al. 2017).
-Mealworms (Tenebrio molitor) feed on vegetable and cereal-based food waste, produce protein and can be used in food or feed (Hong et al. 2020).
-Lesser Meal worms (Alphitobius diaperinus) can digest starchy and fibrous food waste, producing larvae for feed and frass for soil amendment (Mazurek et al. 2023).
+Black Soldier Fly Larvae (Hermetia illucens) converts a wide range of food waste into high-protein biomass and frass fertilizer (Mahmood et al., 2021).
+Housefly Larvae (Musca domestica) efficiently degrades food waste and slaughter house waste, producing maggot meal for poultry and fish feed (Hussein et al., 2017).
+Mealworms (Tenebrio molitor) feed on vegetable and cereal-based food waste, produce protein and can be used in food or feed (Hong et al., 2020).
+Lesser Meal worms (Alphitobius diaperinus) can digest starchy and fibrous food waste, producing larvae for feed and frass for soil amendment (Mazurek et al., 2023).

 Superworms (SW) are the larval stage of darkling beetle (Z. morio), which are often confused with mealworms (T. molitor).
 SW are much larger than mealworms, growing to nearly 5–6 cm in length, and are aggressive feeders and a resilient organisms.
 They are native to Central and South America, but now widely distributed across North America, Europe, and parts of Asia due to commercial breeding and use in the pet trade and research.
-They are naturally found in warm, humid environments, commonly in decaying wood, compost piles, or leaf litter areas where there is an abundance of organic matter (Rumbos and Athanassiou 2021).
+They are naturally found in warm, humid environments, commonly in decaying wood, compost piles, or leaf litter areas where there is an abundance of organic matter (Rumbos and Athanassiou, 2021).

 Many studies have been published in recent times displaying the incredible abilities of SW to degrade synthetic polymers which is primarily accomplished through their impressive gut microbiota .
-Polystyrene (PS), commonly found in disposable containers, cups, packaging foam (Styrofoam) (Sun et al. 2022), Expanded Polystyrene (EPS), a lightweight foam plastic variant used in packaging and insulation (Mapfumo et al. 2024), Polyethylene (PE) that is widely used in plastic bags, films, containers and bottles (Kim et al. 2023), Low-Density Polyethylene (LDPE) common in plastic bags and six-pack rings (Apollo et al. 2023), have all been used as substrates in these studies and demonstrated promising results in reducing the environmental pollution.
+Polystyrene (PS), commonly found in disposable containers, cups, packaging foam (Styrofoam) (Sun et al., 2022), Expanded Polystyrene (EPS), a lightweight foam plastic variant used in packaging and insulation (Mapfumo et al., 2024), Polyethylene (PE) that is widely used in plastic bags, films, containers and bottles (Kim et al., 2023), Low-Density Polyethylene (LDPE) common in plastic bags and six-pack rings (Apollo et al., 2023), have all been used as substrates in these studies and demonstrated promising results in reducing the environmental pollution.
 However, limited research has focused on the use of SW for organic waste management, particularly in the bioconversion of a wide range of fruit and vegetable waste streams.
 This study intends to fill that gap with the aim of assessing the efficacy of SW and their gut microbial communities on degrading a range of mixed fruit and vegetable substrates.

 Material & Methods